 - Eurasiers are very family-oriented dogs.
 They make good watchdogs, but they generally do not act aggressively to strangers.

-The AKC currently lists the Eurasier as a Foundation Stock Service breed.
+The American Kennel Club (AKC) currently lists the Eurasier as a Foundation Stock Service breed.

 If you are interested in bringing home a Eurasier, make sure to check breed-specific rescues or your local shelters and adopt!